CypherPotato/flex-db/README.md

 4. Clone the environment file with `cp environment.json.example environment.json`.

-Pretty simple, ya?
+Pretty simple, huh?
 Now, let's see how to setup the environment.
 Here's an environment file example:

 ```json
 {